MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

 lateinit var subject: TestSubject // value is computed only on first access later, not here when it is initialized
 ```

-Note: The lateinit keyword is a promise that the code will initialize the variable before using it.
+Note: The `lateinit` keyword is a promise that the code will initialize the variable before using it.
 If not, app will crash for null.

 ### <a name="operator-function"> Operator functions:</a>
 Operators are like +, -, /, * etc. Under the hood, expression a+b transform to a.plus(b) and same for other operators.
-To customize default behavour/functionality, we can override those using "operator fun <name>" signature.
+To customize default behavior/functionality, we can override those using "operator fun <name>" signature.

 ```kotlin
 fun main(args: Array<String>) {